tech-otaku/macos-desktop/MONTEREY.md

 - unsorted in the order they appear in `options.json` use `./options.py --version monterey`

-- sorted by `category` use `./options.py --sort category --version monterey`
+- sorted by `category` use `./options.py --version monterey --sort category`

-- sorted by `name` use `./options.py --sort name --version monterey`
+- sorted by `name` use `./options.py --version monterey --sort name`

-- sorted by `option` use `./options.py --sort option --version monterey`
+- sorted by `option` use `./options.py --version monterey --sort option`

 ## Tests